 Sample Yachts for Charter on the coast of Croatia

 WORLDS END.
 Step aboard the 65 foot sailing catamaran World's End for an amazing charter in the incredibly azul waters of Croatia.
 Ten guests can enjoy the spacious deck and plentiful water toys offered by World's End.

 See WORLDS END:-

-STAR OF THE SEA.
-Launched in 1983 with extensive refit between 2002-2005, Star of the Sea is a 113’ Benetti mega yacht that accommodates twelve guests in six en-suite staterooms.
-She offers a four person on deck Jacuzzi, ample deck space, large windows for enjoying the scenery while underway, and much more
+GRAND ILLUSION.
+Launched in 1994 with extensive refit in 2017, Grand Illusion is a 145 foot Palmer Johnson built mega yacht that accommodates eleven guests in five en-suite staterooms.
+She offers a luxurious sun loungers and on deck Jacuzzi, ample deck space, large windows for enjoying the scenery while underway, and much, much more

 ANNABEL II.
 Launched in 2009, the 97’ motor yacht Annabel II is able to accommodate up to ten guests in four cabins.
 She features a generous Jacuzzi half surrounded by a large sun pad across from a wet bar on the sundeck.
 Annabel II offers many places for her guests to relax and water sports for guests to enjoy.

 See ANNABEL II:-

 MUSTIQUE.
 The 66’ sailing sloop Mustique first set sail in 2005 and can accommodate six guests in her three cabins.
 Her designers made exceptional use of space, offering guests much of what they might expect aboard a larger yacht.
 She offers a variety of water sports as well.
 See MUSTIQUE :-